gladchinda/light-matrix/README.md

 **Alias:** `lightmatrix.add`

 Adds the two input matrix arguments `matrixA` and `matrixB` and returns the resulting matrix provided that the input matrices are of the same order.
-However, if the input matrices are of different orders, an `Error` is thrown.
-If any of the matrix arguments is an `array` but invalid, an `Error` is thrown.
-Also, if any of the matrix arguments has a `non-array` value, a `TypeError` is thrown.
+However, if the input matrices are of different orders, an `'Error: Matrices not compatible.'` is thrown.
+If any of the `matrix` arguments is an `array` but an invalid matrix, or a `non-array`, an `'Error: Invalid matrix specification.'` is thrown.

 ```js
 var matrixA = [